sifank/NexDome_Beaver/README.md

 - NOTE:  This tab will not show up unless the rotator controller is communicating with the shutter
   - When turning the shutter power on, it can take up to 20 seconds for communication to be established
-- Reference the Rotator section above for additional information that applies to the shutter as well
-- The 'Find Home' button will exercise the shutter through it's full range from closed to open.
+- The 'AutoCalibrate' button will exercise the shutter through it's full range from closed to open.
 It will then set all these fields appropriately.
   - You really should not change these unless you know what you are doing!
   - To reset shutter parameters back to defaults, click the 'Find Home' button.
 - If these values are zero, click on the 'Find Home' button to initialize them